-I love a good flatlay.
-I spend a solid 70% of my time scrolling through Pinterest or Instagram in awe over these beautiful flatlays.
-I honestly don’t know how these people do it, because I swear its taken me a good few months to really work out the whole flatlay thing, and even then they aren’t anything special.
-But I guess thats the beauty of flatlays, you can really do your own thing.
-And it’s all about experimentation, you’ll find yourself with 264 photos of the same thing, but maybe one slightly to the left or with a different candle in the corner, and in the end you’ll only use one or two.
+Just like anyone, I love a good flatlay.
+Honestly I spend a solid 70% of my time scrolling through Pinterest or Instagram in awe over these beautiful flatlays.
+But I really don’t know how these people do it.
+I swear its taken me a good few months to really work out the whole flatlay thing.
+And even then they aren’t anything special.
+I guess thats the beauty of flatlays, you can really do your own thing.
+And it’s all about experimentation.
+You’ll find yourself with 264 photos of the same thing, but maybe one slightly to the left or with a different candle in the corner.
+And in the end you’ll only use one or two.
 But, for the perfectionists out there like myself, here are 5 tricks and tips I’ve used to get that insta-worthy flatlay.

 Nowadays, flatlays have become less…well, flat.
 I’ve seen a lot more angles and dimensions to help capture light and any prominent features.
 Many bloggers, like myself, rely a lot on the natural light so keeping it at an angle helps allow the light in a bit more.
 Also, it could just be it’s a pain in the proverbial to try lie things down perfectly straight, especially if you’re shooting them on a bed!

 So try all the angles, go a little to the left, right, up, down – even the angles you don’t think will work, give em’ a go.
 And find what works for you and your aesthetic.
 I think it adds something when you’re using props like magazines, books, laptops and candles, it gives them more dimension and almost fills out the picture more.
 It’ll also let you play with the light as well, which is great if you’re snapping something like jewellery.